sid030sid/sid030sid.github.io/index.md

 ## About Me

-I am a Student Research Assistant at the Service-centric Networking Lab (SNET) of Technical University Berlin, driven by a passion for advancing innovative technologies in Decentralized Identity and Decentralized Systems Engineering.
+I am a Student Research Assistant at the Service-centric Networking Lab (SNET) of Technical University Berlin.
 My enthusiasm for research stems from the excitement of tackling complex problems, exploring innovative ideas, and contributing to impactful solutions.
 I deeply enjoy the process of reading, writing, and presenting research that has the potential to drive meaningful change.

 After completing my Master's in Data Science and Engineering, I aim to combine my expertise in AI with my research at SNET to advance the evolving field of Trustworthy AI.